Home German Laws Page 79

 Article 1

-of China, the Law of the People’s Republic of China on Certified Public Accountants and other relevant laws.
+of the People’s Republic of China on the Implementation of Customs Administrative Punishment and the provisions of other relevant

 Article 2